 Tube Curve Tracing

 After selecting your tube from the Type Selector dropdown, review the Sweep Setup.
 Are you content with the amount of Steps?
+Do you want to use modeling?
 Is the Vg1 grid voltage range good, or do you need to sweep something specific?
 Make sure all variables fit your needs, then proceed with testing.
 At this point I also like to click the Heater Hold checkbox, as I rarely only run one test.

 This is a standard pentode test on an EL84 tube.
 In the plot on the right, the solid line is Va (voltage anode), and the dashed line is Vg2 (voltage grid 2 – aka screen grid voltage).